-Residents in Tennessee can file for one of two different types of divorce.
+Residents in Tennessee and Kentucky can file for one of two different types of divorce.
 With contested divorce, the couple splitting up cannot agree to terms therefore go to trial.
 The 12 different grounds for contested divorce include adultery, habitual drunkenness or drug use, impotency or sterility, bigamy or conviction of a felony.

 Uncontested divorce technically means that you have filed for divorce and your spouse has opted not to fight or contest.
 But it's generally understood that uncontested divorce means that the couple mutually agrees to split apart on good terms.
 If you plan to go this direction you can go with the no-fault grounds of irreconcilable differences for divorce.

 There will be a fair amount to paperwork to get the ball rolling.
 Look here to see the forms that will need to be filled out in Tennessee and Kentucky.
 Couples can start the process on their own, or get lawyers involved early on.

 Either way, there are several advantages to filing for uncontested divorce.